 Petoro’s board comprises seven directors, five of whom are elected by the general meeting.
 Two are elected by and from among the company’s employees.
 Three of the directors are women.
 Directors are elected for two-year terms and have no commercial agreements or other financial relationships with the company apart from the directors’ fees established by the general meeting and contracts of employment for the directors elected by the employees.
 All shareholder-elected directors are independent of the owner.

-The board considers its composition in terms of expertise, capacity and diversity to be appropriate for following up the company's goals and assignments.
+The board considers its composition in terms of expertise, capacity and diversity to be appropriate for following up the company’s goals and assignments.
 Each director and the board as a collective body seek to strengthen their expertise in various ways on a continuous basis.
-This is done through dedicated study programmes for the board and through participation in courses and conferences and generally following developments within the business area.
+These include participation in courses and conferences and generally following developments within the business area.

 Work of the board

-The board has overall responsibility for the management of Petoro, which includes ensuring that appropriate management and control systems are in place, and for exercising supervision of day-to-day conduct of the company's activities.
-The work of the board is based on rules of procedure which describe its responsibilities and mode of working.
-The board met 11 times in 2016.
+The board has overall responsibility for the management of Petoro, including ensuring that appropriate management and control systems are in place, and for exercising supervision of the day-to-day conduct of the company’s business.
+The work of the board is based on instructions which describe its responsibilities and mode of working.
+The board met 8 times in 2017.

 The board considers major investment decisions within the portfolio, follow-up and consideration of activities in the licences, and monitoring of gas sales — including an assessment of the overall risk picture.
 The board has chosen to organise its work related to compensation through a sub-committee comprising two of the shareholder-elected directors, one of whom is the deputy chair.
 No other sub-committees have been established.
 In the event of conflicts of interest, the established practice has been for the director concerned to abstain from the board’s consideration of the matter.
 Conflicts of interest are a fixed item on the agenda for the board’s meetings and consideration of matters.

 An annual self-assessment is conducted by the board, which encompasses an evaluation of its own work and mode of working, as well as its collaboration with company management.
-The self-assessment for 2016 is complete.
-The board reviewed the company's CSR, business ethics guidelines and board instructions.
+The self-assessment for 2017 is complete.
+The board reviewed the company’s CSR, business ethics guidelines and board instructions.
 The board met 8 times in 2017.